Accessibility statements for our digital services

 We have also made the website text easy to understand.

-We were top of the February 2021 Silktide Index of UK university websites with an overall score of 93%.
-The monthly index tests a random selection of 125 of our 5,000 pages for accessibility.
-The selection of pages were scored against Web Content Accessibility Guidelines (WCAG) version 2.1 at 94% for level A, 92% for AA and 92% for AAA.
+We were second in the March 2021 Silktide Index of UK university websites with a score of 93%.
+The monthly index tests a random selection of 125 of our 5,000 pages for accessibility against Web Content Accessibility Guidelines (WCAG) version 2.1.
+Our overall Silktide score for the full site is 94%, scoring at 96% for level A, 94% for AA and 93% for AAA.

 We have been first in the SiteMorse Index for Higher Education for user experience for seven of the last ten quarters.
 The index scores higher education websites in the UK for a variety of quality indicators, including for accessibility, based on a random selection of 125 of our 5,000 pages.
 We are the current Sitemorse Accessibility Rockstar of the Year for accessibility (and overall user experience) among UK and Irish universities, with an accessibility ranking of eight out of ten for quarter one of 2021.